Radiative-Structured Neural Operator for Continuous Spectral Super-Resolution: Introduction

 \IEEEPARstart{S}{pectral} super-resolution (SSR) aims to recover hyperspectral images (HSIs) from the given RGB or multispectral image (MSI).
 SSR alleviates hardware limitations that prevent direct acquisition of HSIs with both high spatial and spectral resolution, thereby facilitating various downstream applications such as classification \cite{classification1, classification2}, unmixing \cite{unmixing1}, segmentation \cite{segmentation1}, and detection \cite{detection1, detection2}.
 Nevertheless, this task is inherently ill-posed, as it requires inferring dense spectral signatures from limited and spectrally coarse observations.

-Traditional SSR approaches mainly include early model-based methods \cite{maloney1986evaluation}, regression-based methods \cite{nguyen2014early_regression, Wu2017early_regression2}, and sparse representation methods \cite{arad2016early_sparse_recovery, zhang2018early_cassi}.
-In remote sensing, they have been applied in conjunction with domain-specific priors, such as spectral unmixing features \cite{RS_Traditional}.
-Traditional methods primarily rely on prior knowledge and physical constraints, which contribute to robustness and interpretability.
+Traditional SSR approaches mainly include model-based methods \cite{maloney1986evaluation}, regression-based methods \cite{nguyen2014early_regression, Wu2017early_regression2}, and sparse representation methods \cite{arad2016early_sparse_recovery, zhang2018early_cassi}.
+These methods primarily rely on prior knowledge and physical constraints, which contribute to robustness and interpretability.
 However, they often fail to fully leverage large-scale data, which may lead to underfitting.